 Sponsorship Opportunities

-The Multiprofessional Critical Care Review: Pediatric smart course provides opportunities for sponsors to bring their marketing message and information about their products and services directly to key members of the intensive care/critical care unit team.
+The Multiprofessional Critical Care Review: Pediatric in person course provides opportunities for sponsors to bring their marketing message and information about their products and services directly to key members of the intensive care/critical care unit team.
 Multiple opportunities are available to target your company’s goals and meet your budget when you become a sponsor.

-SCCM has transitioned to a new program format of approximately one and a half days, which may be a great opportunity for industry partners on a regional level.
+SCCM has transitioned to a new program format of approximately one -and-a-half days, which may be a great opportunity for industry partners on a regional level.

 Sponsor: $3,500